surajb08/IAM-Automation/Readme.md

 <img src="https://www.datocms-assets.com/2885/1566497750-tf-withoutsentinel.png?fit=max&q=80&w=1500" alt="Basic steps without sentinel" width="400px"/>

-- `terrform init` - This will initialize the terraform and the modules at first.
+- `terraform init` - This will initialize the terraform and the modules at first.
 - `terraform plan` - This will plan the execution steps
 - `terraform apply` - This will apply the plan execution.
 - `terraform destroy` - This won't be required much but for final destroy.